OnePlus proved that he is the best in the segment of top-end smartphones. This applies to OnePlus 6 and is it true? Let's find out!

 Personally, I feel that it misses the sound of high quality (dynamics) and wireless charging, but overall I'm pleased with what OnePlus did with its new flagship.
 At this price, you just can not go wrong with OnePlus 6!

 Are there better phones than OP6?
 Yes!
-But the sweet price for $ 529 unites all together, making it an unbeatable purchase.comments powered by HyperComments
+But the sweet price for $ 529 ($ 523 in the JD store) brings everything together, making it an unbeatable purchase.comments powered by HyperComments